 Keep the grass on your property cut short

-Keep the perimeter of your home dry
+Keep the perimeter of your home as dry as possible

 Cut back overgrown landscaping and install gutters